 Jazz pianist, composer, arranger, and teacher Dan Banks is based in Medway, Kent.
 Although initially self-taught Dan has studied classical piano under the tutelage of Tim Carey, and jazz piano, theory, arranging, and composition with Eddie Harvey and Brian Everington.
 Additionally, Dan holds a Masters degree in performance (awarded with distinction) from London College of Music.

-Dan is house pianist at the Bassment where he has performed with British Jazz luminaries including: Tim Garland, Jay Phelps, Laurence Cottle, Ian Thomas, Mark Nightingale, Paul Higgs, Nigel Price, Yazz Ahmed, Gareth Lockrane, Mark Armstrong, Jim Mullen, Vasilis Xenopoulos, John Etheridge, and many more.
-Alongside this, Dan regularly appears in the rhythm section at Trevor Taylor’s Jazz825 club in Southend-on-Sea, supporting musicians such as Josh Ison, Geoff Warren, and Roberto Manzin.
+From 2012 to 2017 Dan was the house pianist at the Bassment where he has performed with British Jazz luminaries including Tim Garland, Jay Phelps, Laurence Cottle, Ian Thomas, Mark Nightingale, Paul Higgs, Nigel Price, Yazz Ahmed, Gareth Lockrane, Mark Armstrong, Jim Mullen, Vasilis Xenopoulos, John Etheridge, and many more.
+Alongside this, Dan regularly appears in the rhythm section at Trevor Taylor's Jazz825 club in Southend-on-Sea, supporting musicians such as Josh Ison, Geoff Warren, and Roberto Manzin.

 In February 2017 Dan released his debut album, Two In a Box, featuring Roberto Manzin (sax), Paul Higgs (trumpet), José Canha (double bass), and Josh Law (drums).
 This album was inspired by the classic Blue Note sound of Horace Silver, Lee Morgan, Hank Mobley, and many others.
 It consists of seven original compositions from Dan and has received highly positive reviews in numerous publications.
-In December 2018 Dan released his second quintet album, Simulated Cities, featuring the same musicians and another seven original compositions, and a small set of dates supporting this release is planned for mid-2019.
+In December 2018 Dan released his second quintet album, Simulated Cities, featuring the same musicians and another seven original compositions, and this was supported by a small run of concerts in 2019.

 During 2018, and in response to his doctoral research, Dan began exploring alternative modes of composition and performance—particularly free-jazz and improvised music.
 As a result of this, he has been working on a project with Trevor Taylor (drums and percussion) and José Canha (double bass) exploring the intersection between free-jazz and sonification (transforming data into sound), using this as a platform to mediate and examine issues of anthropogenic climate change.
 The result is a captivating DVD and CD box set, not only presenting the finished product but also documenting the process and motivations behind the project; this will be available from FMR records in early 2019.

-Dan is also heavily involved in education and is currently a part-time lecturer on the MMus (work-based learning) course at London College of Music.
+Dan is also heavily involved in education and is currently a part-time lecturer on the MMus (work-based learning) course at London College of Music, and is a piano teacher for Kent Music.
 Additionally, he is often in demand as a clinician and has given masterclasses on jazz theory, jazz piano, and jazz pedagogy for institutes and organisations across the UK.
 Alongside his busy schedule as a performer and teacher, Dan is also a PhD student, examining interaction and interplay in both Chick Corea's trio performances and jazz performance in general.